Where’s the snow? Eastern U.S. left wondering as midwinter approaches.

 Fickle stuff.

 By mid-January, the Northeast is into the climatological “sweet spot” of annual lowest temperatures and frequency of snowstorms in history.
-The map above, by climatologist Brian Brettschneider, indicates most of the near-coast Northeast doesn’t see its snowiest month of winter until February.
+The map above, by climatologist Brian Brettschneider, indicates that most of the near-coast Northeast doesn’t see its snowiest month of winter until February.

 So even without perfection, odds should grow ahead.
 Keep those snow dances going.